 Stan joined the V.I. with Kor Voon in 1955 as well but stayed on after 1959 for another two years to complete his Higher School Certificate.
 He was Treacher House Swimming and Waterpolo captain and swam for the School as well.
 He set the Selangor 50 metres back stroke record in 1960, and was a member of the V.I. relay team that broke the 4x50 metres freestyle Selangor Schools record.
 He was secretary of the V.I.
 Musical Society as well as the V.I.
 Geographical Society.
 After graduating with a B.A. from the University of Malaya, Stan worked as an editor at the Oxford University Press, as a senior marketing analyst at Esso, as Advertising and Promotion Manager at Tractors Malaysia, and in various other executive positions in Canada.
 His diverse written output includes a ghostwritten Malaysian geography text book and a Canadian guide on how to operate a video store.
 Stan is presently a director of Advanced Interactive Inc., an IT company which he co-founded.

-Below, Stan and Kor Voon share their separate V.I. memories and tell of their love affair with the guitar and how this instrument brought them pleasure, fame and acclaim.....
+Below, Kor Voor and Stan tell of their love affair with the guitar and how this instrument has brought them pleasure, fame and acclaim.....

 My Romance With Music - A Nostalgic Walk